clearmatics/charts-ose/stable/autonity/README.md

 ### Phase 4
 Actor: Each validator
 1. Check if new blocks mined
-1. Get from `autonity RPC` list of validators in a smart contract and check your own `enodeid`
+1. Get from `autonity RPC` list of validator nodes in a smart contract and check your own `enodeid`
     1. if it does not match - make alarm?
     1. if it matched - confirm that network was setup correctly